laurilehmijoki/s3_website/README.md

 Here's how you can get started:

 * Create API credentials that have sufficient permissions to S3.
+More info.
-More info [here](https://github.com/laurilehmijoki/s3_website/tree/master/additional-docs/setting-up-aws-credentials.md).
+  [here](https://github.com/laurilehmijoki/s3_website/tree/master/additional-docs/setting-up-aws-credentials.md).
-* Go to your website directory
+* Go to your website directory.
 * Run `s3_website cfg create`.
 This generates a configuration file called `s3_website.yml`.
 * Put your AWS credentials and the S3 bucket name into the file
 * Run `s3_website cfg apply`.
 This will configure your bucket to function as an